asselapathirana/django_deploy_with_ansible/README.md

 ansible-playbook -i development  site.yml --vault-password-file ~/.vault_pass.txt
 (or use ./setup)

+at this stage optionally, the ./adhoc command could be run.
+This command will copy ../adhoc.yml and run it. ../adhoc.yml can contain custom commands that may be needed to run after installation

 # ssl certificate
 1. Create a ssl certificate (e.g. Using StartSSL) and download it (ssl.key.encyrpted).
 Download certificate as ssl.crt.mine
 2. Decrypt the private key by using the password you entered when you created your key: